 Currently, the majority of the existing operational workforce are members of the 2015 Firefighters Pension Scheme.
+From 1 April 2022, all those who continue in service will become members of the 2015 scheme.

 In 2015 most public service pension schemes were reformed.
 These reforms included 'transitional protection', for people closer to retirement.
 The Courts have ruled that this directly discriminated against some younger pension scheme members.
-The government's proposals to remove the discrimination were set out in a consultation document, the outcomes of this is awaited and the impact on RBFA is unknown.
+On 19 July 2021 HM Treasury's introduced the Public Services Pensions and Judicial Offices Bill (PSPJO) which sets out in law HMT's solution to the age discrimination.
+The impact on RBFA is likely to be significant and will continue to be monitored.

-The respective contributions made by the RBFA and employees who are members of these pension schemes, from 1 April 2020 are as follows (in all cases members are auto-enrolled into the appropriate pension scheme in accordance with legislation in relation to workplace pensions):
+The respective contributions made by the RBFA and employees who are members of these pension schemes, from 1 April 2021 are as follows (in all cases members are auto-enrolled into the appropriate pension scheme in accordance with legislation in relation to workplace pensions):